ITfoxtec/FoxIDs/docs/claim-transform.md

 # Claim transforms

-Each FoxIDs up-party and down-party handle [claims](claim.md) and support configuring claim transforms.
+Each FoxIDs up-party and application registration handle [claims](claim.md) and support configuring claim transforms.
 This means that two sets of claim transforms can be executed on each user authentication.
 First executing any claim transforms on the up-party and then any claim transforms on the down-party.

-If you create a new claim in a claim transform the claim is per default not send from the up-party to the down-party or from the down-party to the application / API.
+If you create a new claim in a claim transform the claim is per default not send from the up-party to the application registration or to the application / API.
-In a up-party you have to add the claim to the `Forward claims` list to forward the claim and in a down-party to the `Issue claims` list or alternative add the claim to a scope's `Voluntary claims` list.
+In a up-party you have to add the claim to the `Forward claims` list to forward the claim and in a application registration to the `Issue claims` list or alternative add the claim to a scope's `Voluntary claims` list.

 Please see [claim transform examples](#claim-transform-examples)